What is LEGACY?

 - Increase transition from College to Corporate/Entrepreneurship.

-- Teach how to handle stress and challenges of daily life.
+- Teach how to handle stress and the challenges of daily life.

 - Provide training in communication, decision-making, problem-solving, time management, financial responsibility and project management.